Caischavedra - Cuolm da Vi

 Public Transport

 By train from Sedrun or from Chur to Disentis.
-Acla da Fontauna stop
+Stop Acla da Fontauna

-From the centre of Disentis by bus to Sontga Catrina
+From the center of Disentis by local bus to Sontga Catrina

-Anreise Information
+Travel Information

-Responsible for this content Sedrun Disentis Tourism SA.
+Responsible for this content: Sedrun Disentis Tourism SA.

 This website uses technology and content from the Outdooractive platform.